carbonfact/lea/README.md

 ### Testing while running

-There is not `lea test` command.
+There is no `lea test` command.
 Tests are run together with the regular script when `lea run` is executed.
 The run stops whenever a test fails.

 There are two types of tests: